Breaking Down the Facts on Grains

 - Germ — This is the core of the seed of the grain that contains vitamins and nutrients such as vitamin E, B vitamins, and healthy fats.

 Refined grains are those grains that have their bran shell and germ removed during milling.
 The bran is where a lot of the good stuff is, like fiber, B vitamins, iron, copper, zinc, magnesium, and antioxidants.
 So, when you take it away, all you have left is the starchy flesh of the grain.

-For many processed foods, with the bran taken away, it tastes better, plus it makes for an easier way to cook and prepare (despite the fact they provide empty calories because they are stripped of all the good stuff).
+Many people find that processed foods, with the bran taken away, taste better and are easier to cook and prepare (despite the fact they provide empty calories because they are stripped of all the good stuff).